ileitch/meanie/README.md

 # meanie

-A tool for searching Git repositories with regular expressions.
+A tool for searching Git repositories using regular expressions.
 It searches all blobs reachable from HEAD and tags.

 It's currently a simple REPL based search, though I'll turn it into a daemon soon and add a MessagePack interface.